When we (everyone, not just professional photographers) look at photographs, our eyes tend to go to the lightest part of

 Avoid clothing with pictures, writing or large logos unless the pictures, writing or large logos relate specifically to the photos.
 In other words, no Budweiser tee shirts unless this photo is for a magazine story about binge drinking; no Disney shirts unless this family portrait is in front of Cinderella Castle.

 Loud colors, busy patterns, bold stripes, big plaids, polka dots, tank tops, mini skirts, and clothes that are baggy–or too tight–all call attention to the clothes, not the wearer.
-So avoid them.
+Best to avoid them.
 No short shorts past grade school, please.

 Many photographers take portraits from above your eye level to hide double chins or wrinkled necks, and to minimize extra pounds.
 However, from this angle exposed cleavage is only enhanced.
 So women, please know that low necklines might be even more revealing in final photos.
 If you aren’t happy about your arms, neck, etc., wear a scarf or sleeves to cover them.

 Avoid any sudden (and potentially unflattering) changes immediately before the portrait– no tanning booth visit or new hairstyle the week before your portrait.

 What colors work best?
 Generally speaking, darker clothing will be more slimming than very light colors, but the best color for you is based on your own skin, eye and hair coloring.

 You probably know which colors or outfits consistently bring you compliments, so go with the proven winners.
 Ask a family member or friend for an honest opinion.